-There are four main nodes along the corridor (see node map), each having a slightly different character.
+There are four main nodes along the corridor (see Node Map...insert link), each having a slightly different character.

-Node 1 is an area just east of the Chattahoochee River.
-The area closest to the river is predominantly undeveloped, and should remain largely as is with some limited development at the first median crossing to leverage the cultural, ecological and market value there.
+Node 1, is an area just east of the Chattahoochee River.
+The area closest to the river is predominantly undeveloped, and should remain largely as is with some limited development to leverage the cultural, ecological and market value there.
 Suitability analysis should precede any development as a limited area will be useable for institutional, hospitality, residential, office, or outdoor recreation in a clustered conservation or low impact development configuration.
 This carefully regulated development will preserve relatively undisturbed areas, but still allow for context-sensitive development that respects the natural character of the area.